Brodick Castle, former home of the Dukes of Hamilton, is a grand 19th-century castle located a few miles north of Brodick on the Isle of Arran.

 Like historic attractions?
 You won’t go far wrong with a visit to Brodick Castle located a few miles north of Arran’s main town.

-Brodick Castle is every bit the typical grand Scottish fortification you’ll find elsewhere in the country, but it sits at the top of most people’s ‘must visit’ lists due to its location which is as much a draw for tourists as the main building.
+Brodick Castle is every bit the typical grand Scottish fortified building you’ll find elsewhere in the country but it sits at the top of most tourists ‘must visit’ lists due to its location which is as much a draw as the main building.

 Arran is often called ‘Scotland in miniature’ and I guess you could say Brodick Castle is ‘Arran in miniature’.
 The gardens are surprisingly big and there’s more than enough to see and do to keep families busy for the majority of the day in addition to the stunning mountains and the history that can be found in this corner of the island.

 Discover the most beautiful touring routes around Scotland for car and camper van